-The first section of this report provides an overview of the guiding principles of Re-Value's communication before section 2 presents some key background and context on the starting point and the landscape surrounding our work, and the position of the main partners working across Europe.
+Section 1 of this report provides an overview of the guiding principles of Re-Value's communication before Section 2 presents some key background and context on the status and the landscape surrounding our work which has been updated slightly for this CDE Plan 2, and the position of the main partners working across Europe.

-Then, the plan moves into the Key message and the supporting materials made available for partners in section 3 and 4, before expanding on the specific target audiences including detailed information on appropriate messages, best channels, key activities to reach them and more in section 5.
+Then, the plan moves into the Key message and the supporting materials made available for partners in Section 3 and 4, before expanding on the specific target audiences including detailed information on appropriate messages, best channels, key activities to reach them and more in Section 5.
 Section 6 expands on the different thematic areas of Re-Value and highlights some key aspects.